-The student film Seeger’s Seek of Truth by David Xi ’21 NS David Guo ’21 won third place in the prestigious Robert F. Kennedy Speak Truth to Power Video Contest.
+The student film Seeger’s Seek of Truth by David Xi ’21 and Eric Guo ’21 won third place in the prestigious Robert F. Kennedy Speak Truth to Power Video Contest.
 The film focuses on Daniel Seeger, a resident of neighboring Pennswood Village, and his fight for the right to conscientious objection.
 The legal battle was decided by the US Supreme Court in 1965.

 The film originated as a collaborative assignment between the global politics and film classes, taught by Meredith Baldi ’01 and Scott Seraydarian ’90 respectively.
 The prompt for the assignment was, “What can an individual do to affect change?”

 Meredith shared a more in-depth look into the collaboration between the two subjects.
 “My students did historical research on the human rights defenders.
 Together, with Scott’s film students, they decided how they wanted to tell the stories, including what was the significant takeaway from these individual’s stories, and then Scott’s film students made the films and brought it all to life.
 Impressively, they did this in the spring, when all the interviewing had to be done on Zoom.
 It definitely posed a challenge for the students, but they very happily rose to the occasion.”